ACH vs Check: What Are the Differences?

 The Takeaway

-It’s worth understanding the difference between check and ACH payment options.
 Both ACH transfers and checks offer benefits.
-They are very secure, can transfer money within a few days, and provide easy ways to make payments.
-Neither is better than the other; they’re just different.
+They can be convenient, secure ways to transfer money, though ACH may be faster and safer.
 Which one is the “best” will often depend on the unique preferences of both parties involved in the transaction.
 You may well find yourself toggling between the two during your everyday financial life.

 FAQ